Bert Blyleven: Playing career

-However, Blyleven's early career with the Twins was not always pleasant as he was hounded by critics and fans.
-Unhappy with his salary there, Blyleven was traded (along with teammate Danny Thompson) to the Texas Rangers in a six-player deal on June 1, 1976.
-He pitched well with the Rangers, posting a 2.76 ERA.
-On September 22, 1977, just two weeks after being sidelined with a groin injury, Blyleven no-hit the California Angels 6–0 at Anaheim Stadium.
+However, Blyleven's early career with the Twins was not always pleasant, as he was hounded by critics and fans.
+He clashed with Twins owner Calvin Griffith over his $65,200 salary and refused to sign a contract with the team for the 1976 season.
+The Twins traded him along with Danny Thompson to the Texas Rangers for Roy Smalley III, Mike Cubbage, Bill Singer, and Jim Gideon on June 1, 1976.
+The deal was set in motion when Blyleven agreed with the Rangers on a three-year, $550,000 contract two days earlier.

+Blyleven pitched well with the Rangers, posting a 2.74 ERA in fewer than two seasons.
+On September 22, 1977, just two weeks after being sidelined with a groin injury, Blyleven no-hit the California Angels 6–0.
 The no-hitter was his final start as a Ranger; not until Cole Hamels during the 2015 season would a pitcher be traded after pitching a no-hitter in his most recent start for the team that traded him.
-His 2.74 career ERA with the Rangers remains the best in team history.
+His 2.74 ERA with Texas is one of the lowest in franchise history.

-Following an incident in which Blyleven blatantly gave the finger to a television camera obviously focused on him during one of the Rangers' rare nationally broadcast games, he was dealt to the Pittsburgh Pirates in the first four-team blockbuster deal in Major League Baseball history on December 8, 1977, that also involved the Atlanta Braves, New York Mets and a total of 11 players changing teams.
+Following an incident in which Blyleven blatantly gave the finger to a television camera obviously focused on him during one of the Rangers' rare nationally broadcast games, he was dealt to the Pittsburgh Pirates in the first four-team blockbuster deal in MLB history on December 8, 1977, that also involved the Atlanta Braves, New York Mets and 11 players changing teams.
 The Pirates also acquired John Milner from the Mets.
 The Rangers received Al Oliver and Nelson Norman from the Pirates and Jon Matlack from the Mets.
 Adrian Devine, Tommy Boggs and Eddie Miller were traded from the Rangers to the Braves.
-The Mets got from the Braves Willie Montañez and from the Rangers Tom Grieve and Ken Henderson who was sent to New York to complete the transaction three months later on March 15, 1978.
-With the Pirates, he led the team in ERA, strikeouts, and complete games in 1978, and he helped them to a World Series victory in 1979.
-His 20 no decisions in 1979 are the most by an MLB starting pitcher in a season, dating back to at least 1908.
+The Mets got Willie Montañez from the Braves and Tom Grieve and Ken Henderson from the Rangers.
+Henderson was sent to New York to complete the transaction three months later on March 15, 1978.
+With the Pirates, Blyleven led the team in ERA, strikeouts, and complete games in 1978, and he helped them to a World Series victory in 1979.
+His 20 no decisions in 1979 are the most by an MLB starting pitcher in a season from 1908 to 2018.
+(Ryne Stanek, a reliever who worked as an opener, had more no decisions in both 2018 and 2019, and starter Zach Davies matched Blyleven's mark in 2022.)